^

 Problems in developing effective influenza vaccines

-Doctor Yoshua Quinonez, a board-certified internist at Manhattan Medical Offices, noted the following:
+Dr. Yoshua Quinonez, a board-certified internist at Manhattan Medical Offices, noted the following:

 The researchers in this study tested the vaccine's effectiveness in mice and ferrets.
 They compared the response to traditional vaccine approaches.

 They found that their vaccine elicited a better antibody response than a control vaccine.
 The vaccine even provided protection when mice were exposed to lethal doses of the virus.
-It also offered protection against multiple strains of the H1 virus.
+It also offered protection against several strains of the H1 virus.

-The researchers also acknowledge that further study is needed to better understand the underlying mechanisms and confirm the reasons for the observed response.
+The researchers also acknowledge that further research is needed to better understand the underlying mechanisms and confirm the reasons for the observed response.
 They acknowledge that “protection from infection may not always correlate with a reduction in classical antigen responses.”

 You are reporting a typo in the following text: